graupe/axent/README.md

 # Axent

+> [!WARNING]
+> This is work in progress and likely not maintained.
+It is mostly untested in
+> real projects.
+It's here, so I can test it in real projects.

 Axent contains some syntactic/grammatical extensions for Elixir.
 Opposed to some other packages that provide similar functionality, this package actually overrides core syntactic elements.